Writing

 Talk for Writing

-To support our teaching of writing we use the Talk for Writing principles where children move from imitation to innovation to independent application and each stage can be adapted to suit the needs of every learners.
+To support our teaching of writing we use the Talk for Writing principles where children move from imitation to innovation to independent application and each stage can be adapted to suit the needs of every learner.

 The Talk for Writing approach enables children to read and write independently for a variety of audiences and purposes within different subjects.
 A key feature is that children internalise the language structures needed to write through ‘talking the text’, as well as close reading.
 The approach moves from dependence towards independence, with the teacher using shared and guided teaching to develop the ability in children to write creatively and powerfully.
 It starts with enjoying and sharing stories.
 Throughout the school, we place a strong emphasis on children reading stories and enjoying a range of literature.
 Through regular reading, we want children to build up an extensive and rich vocabulary for use in their own writing.